 Annual review of Due Diligence

 The Branch will take the necessary steps to ensure the assessment of the service provider’s performance and maintain an insight on the outsourced process.
-This includes preventive or corrective actions in case of relevant changes in the initial circumstances, and as part of an annual review of the service provider, their financial situation (to be made in collaboration with the Credit Department).
-This will be carried out by the Risk Department feeding back to the ARCo and the Branch President.
+This includes preventive or corrective actions in case of relevant changes in the initial circumstances, and as part of an annual review of the service provider, their financial situation (to be made in collaboration with the Credit Department) and if required, the checklist detailed in Appendix D. This will be carried out by the Risk Department feeding back to the ARCo and the Branch President.

 Management Oversight